 Taking the time to look closely before choosing is an investment that saves you so much heartache and expense down the wrong road.

-I’ve created an online course to help walk you through the steps (and there’s a no-cost option too):
+I’ve created an online course to help walk you through the steps (and there’s a no-cost access option too):

 Check out my course, “Simple Steps to Uncover the Best Use of You Now”.

-Don’t Dismiss Your “Crazy” Ideas Too Quickly
+Don’t Dismiss Your “Wild” Ideas Too Quickly

 Maybe you think you don’t have good ideas because you think your secret dreams are too unrealistic.
 It might be more possible than you think.